LogoLaunchSaaS

 pnpm add @launchsaas/email-myservice

-Add keys to env.ts and initialize in instrumentation.ts:
+Add keys to env.ts and register in your app's src/capabilities.ts:

 Disabling Email

-To disable email entirely, simply don't call Email.init() in instrumentation.ts.
-Email.enabled() will return false and email-dependent features (magic link, email verification) will be skipped automatically.
+To disable email entirely, set email: null in capabilities.ts.
+Email-dependent features (magic link, email verification) will be skipped automatically.

 If you leave email disabled, also set magicLink: false in your features config to avoid confusing users with a sign-in option that silently fails.